mxahan/rPPG_edge_implementation/readme.md

 # Intro

 This github is an experimentation with tflite.

+garbage
+ and gar a